Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: The dual problem

-The expression for $V$ in \eqref{eq:V super sol} involved supersolutions to (\ref{eq: dual HJB}) and the first step is to show that we can restrict to viscosity solutions, as stated in the first part of Theorem ~\ref{thm: dual problem}.
-For this we follow the proof of \cite[Prop.~3.5]{guo2022calibration}.

-\cite[Remark~3.9]{guo2022calibration} provides a comparison principle, which is the classical comparison principle of viscosity solutions applied to $\phi$ on $I_k\times\IR^d$ for each $k$.
-Using this, one can deduce existence and uniqueness of solutions to (\ref{eq: dual HJB}) via \cite{crandall1992user}.
-The comparison principle also implies that $V$ in (\ref{eq: dual problem}) is smaller than the supremum over viscosity solutions.

-We then use the smoothing argument from \cite{bouchard2017hedging}, which shows that any viscosity solution of (\ref{eq: dual HJB}) can be approached by smooth supersolutions.
+The expression for $V$ in \eqref{eq:V super sol} involved supersolutions to \eqref{eq: dual HJB} and the first step is to show that we can restrict to viscosity solutions, as stated in the first part of Theorem ~\ref{thm: dual problem}.
+For this we follow the proof of \textcite[Proposition~3.5]{guo2022calibration}. \textcite[Remark~3.9]{guo2022calibration} provides a comparison principle, which is the classical comparison principle of viscosity solutions applied to $\phi$ on $I_k\times\IR^d$ for each $k$.
+Using this, one can deduce existence and uniqueness of solutions to \eqref{eq: dual HJB} via \textcite{crandall1992user}.
+The comparison principle also implies that $V$ in \eqref{eq: dual problem} is smaller than the supremum over viscosity solutions.
+We then use the smoothing argument from \textcite{bouchard2017hedging}, which shows that any viscosity solution of \eqref{eq: dual HJB} can be approached by smooth supersolutions.
 This, together with \eqref{eq:V super sol} shows that $V$ is larger than the supremum over viscosity solutions.
 This allows us to conclude the proof of the first point of Theorem~\ref{thm: dual problem}.
+We now seek to obtain the form of the optimal $(\alpha,\beta)$ for the second part of Theorem~\ref{thm: dual problem}. \begin{lemma} If the supremum in Theorem~\ref{thm: dual problem} is attained for some $\lambda^*$ with $\phi^*\in\mathrm{BV}_T([0,T];C^2_b(\IR^d))$ solving the corresponding HJB equation, and $(\rho^*,\alpha^*,\beta^*)$ being the optimal solution of Problem~\ref{prob: primal}, then $(\alpha^*,\beta^*)$ is given by: